beazt123/homemade-ai-assistant/README.md

 ### Improvements
 #### Current phase
-- Do a git rebase
+- Write an articlePrinter class using Builder design pattern
+- Singleton for config
 - Replace config with dependency injected config: A config object in top level object.
 Passed into every object it is composed of.
 	- Each object implements FilterConfig interface where it chooses only appropriate config.
 No longer hard coded object methods.
 	- Pass config object to receivers in the main methods
 	- [*] Use config to choose what receivers to instantiate
-- Implement Command design pattern
-- Implement Publisher interface with only /local topic enabled
+- Implement Command interface
 - Have a voice Receiver object which is called by other Receivers

 #### IOT phase
 - Test code on Linux system.
 See if feasible and make it OS independent
+- Implement Publisher interface with only /local topic enabled
 - Create MQTT related class which implements Publisher.

 ### Shelved